ueberdosis/tiptap/docs/src/docPages/guide/node-views.md

 <demo name="Guide/NodeViews/VueComponentContent" />

 Keep in mind that this content is rendered by tiptap.
-That means you need to tell what kind of content is allowed, for example with `content: 'inline*'` in your node (that’s what we use in the above example).
+That means you need to tell what kind of content is allowed, for example with `content: 'inline*'` in your node extension (that’s what we use in the above example).

 ### All available props
 For advanced use cases, we pass a few more props to the component.
 Here is the full list of what you can expect: